biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 DEICODE produces a biplot using Robust Aitchison PCA.
 As mentioned above, the "feature rankings" we're going to look at here are the feature loadings in this biplot.
 (Just to be clear, the actual data describing the biplot -- the sample and feature loadings -- are contained in the `ordination.qza` artifact that DEICODE produces;
-a *visualization* of this data is contained in `biplot.qzv`, a visualization produced by Emperor.)
+a *visualization* of this data is contained in `biplot.qzv`, a visualization produced by [Emperor](https://github.com/biocore/emperor).)

-(If you'd like to learn about how DEICODE generates a biplot, check out [Martino et al. 2019](https://msystems.asm.org/content/4/1/e00016-19).)
+(If you'd like to learn about the math behind how DEICODE generates a biplot, check out [Martino et al. 2019](https://msystems.asm.org/content/4/1/e00016-19).)

 When using Qurro to look at DEICODE output, it makes sense to look at both the biplot and at the Qurro visualization.
 If we see a pattern in the biplot (e.g.